PillowFishSticks/MP2-DogBird/README.md

 9. A timer to be displayed on the game to keep track of game time.

+10. Have the game become more difficult the longer I play for.

 ## Design Choices

 Dogbird has a fun feel to it, displaying the game information in a quirky and easy to read manner, with the game easily accessable.